kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/understanding-your-mindsets-and-emotions/motivation.md

 <div style="position: relative; padding-bottom: 56.25%; height: 0;"><iframe src="https://www.youtube.com/embed/xNY0AAUtH3g" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe></div>

-According to the first video which provides a general definition of emotions, emotions are a fast process that responds to events that are important to us.
-They consist of two phases, 1) the evaluation of the event, and 2) the emotional response to the event which consists of four components: the bodily reaction, the muscle expression, the action tendency, and the feeling component.

 But how do emotions influence learning?

 <aside>